 Revealed: Here’s how to turn stress into a time to improve your health by falling back on a healthy habit!

-That’s because a new study finds that while people fall back on established routines when stressed – even healthy habits like turning to exercise
+That’s because a new study finds that while people fall back on established routines when stressed – even healthy habits like turning to exercise or meditation.

 One way to make sure you turn to the healthy habit when you feel stressed is to make sure it’s an easy behaviour that becomes part of your daily routine by default, adds iAfrica.Lifestyle